rewingNL/pythonforword/README.md

 ``` bash
 pip install docx
 pip install docxtpl
 ```
 That's it.

 ## How to use
-The service has 2 public functions: 'init' and 'genWordDoc'.
+The service has two public functions: 'init' and 'genWordDoc'.

 The 'init' function is to setup all required settings before running 'genWordDoc'.